Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/DailyShading.rst

 Calculate daily shadow patterns
 -------------------------------

-- Open the **Daily Shadow Pattern** tool located at *UMEP -> Processor -> Solar Energy -> Daily Shadow Pattern* in the menu bar.
+- Open the **Daily Shadow Pattern** tool located at *UMEP -> Processor -> Solar radiation -> Daily Shadow Pattern* in the menu bar.

-This tool can do what it says, namely calculate gound shadow patterns based on a DSM and a CDSM.
+This tool can do what its name suggests, namely calculate gound shadow patterns based on a DSM and a CDSM.

 - Create a directory e.g. on your Desktop called **DailyShading**.
 Also create a sub-directory to **DailyShading** called **June21_buildings**.
 - Use this directory to save the result.
 - Set-up the tool as shown in the figure below.
-This will generate ground shadows from buildings every 30 minute on June 21, 2020.
+This will generate ground shadows from buildings every 30 minutes on June 21, 2020.
 Click **Run**.

   .. figure:: /images/Dailyshading21juneBuildings.jpg
      :alt:  None